 Long, long ago, I caught an episode of a show on The Discovery Channel (or the like - I really don't remember), about what will happen to the world once humans are gone, and I was absolutely intrigued.
-And then I magically had a gift card to Borders, I saw this book, and the rest, as they say, was history.
+And then I magically had a gift card, I saw this book, and the rest, as they say, was history.

 I have been blabbing in people's faces for months now about the awesomeness of this book, even though I was reading it extremely slowly.
 Usually, I speed through books, but for some reason, The World Without Us became part of my morning and evening commute, and was something that I looked forward to.
 I read it in doctor's offices and while eating lunch, but really, I treated it as something to be savored.